ErikCumps/spwproject/src/spwreconstruct/README.md

 License: GPL V2.

-This tool uses the spwawlib library to reconstruct an SPWaW savegame file from its different uncompressed data sections.
+This tool uses the spwawlib library to reconstruct an SP:WaW savegame file from its different uncompressed data sections.